 - Save money and increase the potential value of your product for the stakeholders you care about.

-SDLC security best practices are especially helpful in software development because it forces you to work within strict limits.
+SDLC security best practices are especially helpful in secure software engineering because it forces you to work within strict limits.

 In other words, it’s a methodology for doing the right things at the right time for the right reasons.
 The SDLC will get you to follow every step you need to take.